-NCCN guidelines for head and neck cancers state that IMRT is appropriate and may offer clinically relevant advantages to spare important OARs, such as brain, brain stem, cochlea, semicircular canals, optic chiasm, cranial nerves, retina, lacrimal glands, cornea, spinal cord, brachial plexus, mucosa, salivary glands, bone, pharyngeal constrictors, larynx, esophagus, and decrease the risk for late, normal tissue damage and toxicity while still achieving the primary goal of local tumor control (NCCN, 2023).
+NCCN guidelines for head and neck cancers state that IMRT is preferred in reducing long-term toxicity in oropharyngeal, nasal cavity, paranasal sinus, salivary gland, and nasopharyngeal cancers by reducing the dose to salivary glands, temporal lobes, auditory structures (including cochlea), and optic structures.
+The guidelines also state that IMRT is preferred for thyroid cancers because of its ability to spare the larynx, brachial plexus, and esophagus, and that the application of IMRT to other sites (e.g., oral cavity, larynx, hypopharynx) is preferred and may be used at the discretion of treating physicians.
+Advanced RT technologies such as IMRT are also recommended in the guidelines as they may offer clinically relevant advantages in specific instances to spare important OARs, such as brain, brain stem, cochlea, semicircular canals, optic chiasm and cranial nerves, retina, lacrimal glands, cornea, spinal cord, brachial plexus, mucosa, salivary glands, bone (skull base and mandible), pharyngeal constrictors, larynx, and esophagus, and decrease the risk for late, normal tissue damage while still achieving the primary goal of local tumor control (NCCN, 2024).